steqeq/0000/README.md

 Use the following input arguments to the merge_traces.sh script to control which traces are merged and where the resulting merged trace is saved.

-* -o <outputdir> - output directory where the results are aggregated.
+* -o /<outputdir> - output directory where the results are aggregated.

-* <inputdir>... - space-separated list of rocprofiler directories.
+* /<inputdir>... - space-separated list of rocprofiler directories.
 If not specified, CWD is used.

 The file 'unified/results.json' is generated,  and the resulting unified/results.json file contains trace data from both MPI ranks.